sylveryte/tree-sitter-sylmark/README.md

 ## Bugs

-- [ ] Recoginises heading even when it's in between text
+- [ ] Recognises heading even when it's in between text
   - This issue is however fixed in it's [sylmark](https://codeberg.org/sylveryte/sylmark)

 ```markdown